 Baked beans curry, is the cornerstone of many childhood memories.
-It was the easy to make yet always delicious dish that typified ‘meatless Monday’!, as a staple for my fathers breakfast on a Monday morning- with a glass of sour porridge and vinegar chillies.
+It was the easy-to-make yet always delicious dish that typified ‘meatless Monday’! as a staple for my father’s breakfast on a Monday morning- with a glass of sour porridge and vinegar chillies.
 We also had it in our sandwiches with brown bread, for school lunches nearly every Monday.
-It was Amma‘s favourite quick Saturday lunch after grocery shopping, braised baked beans with sausages and fresh rolls.
-The sweetness of the tomato sauce in baked beans combined with green chili and masala make for a winning combination.
+It was Amma‘s favourite quick Saturday lunch after grocery shopping, braised baked beans with sausages and fresh bread rolls.
+The sweetness of the tomato sauce in baked beans combined with green chilli and masala makes for a winning combination.
 Perfect on its own, as a curry with boiled eggs or viennas and as a perfect accompaniment to braai meat or sausages.

 Amma‘s method for cooking baked beans curry was what she called braising, much like braised tin fish it involved canned baked beans, simmered in fried finely sliced onions, green chillies and masala.
-I use vegetable curry masala, similarly you can also use a combination of chili powder and garam masala to make up the equivalent spice quantity.
+I use vegetable curry masala, similarly, you can also use a combination of chilli powder and garam masala to make up the equivalent spice quantity.

 To make bake beans curry like Amma, the onions always had to be finely sliced!, she was very particular about this, as were the green chillies, sliced into narrow slits.

 Unlike other Durban curry , baked beans curry was one that never required a topping of fresh coriander!, it was the finely sliced onion and chillies that added both flavour and aesthetics.